Dedicated to providing the safest, highest quality products.

 In 2008, Surgical Biologics, founded by John Daniel, developed the first dual layer shelf-stable placental allograft, preserving both the amnion and chorion layers of the native membrane.4 This breakthrough significantly increased the protein content over single layer placental allografts and enabled broader clinical applications.

-Ascent is an injectable allograft derived from amniotic fluid, intended for homologous use.
-Ascent is designed to protect, cushion, lubricate, and reduce inflammation in fluid environments, such as joints and tendons.
-Ascent is processed using the patent-pending Selectify™ process that selects key amniotic fluid cellular components, including proteins and growth factors, and preserves the allograft in a shelf-stable format.
+Ascent is an injectable solution comprised of cells and their cellular components retained from human amniotic fluid intended for homologous use.
+Ascent is designed to protect, cushion, lubricate, and reduce inflammation by supplementing fluid environments within joints and tendons.
+Ascent is processed using the patent-pending Selectify™ process that retains key amniotic fluid cellular components and preserves the allograft in a shelf-stable format.
 The key benefits of Ascent are essential for tendon and joint relief:

 How does Ascent work?

-Many different biomolecular functions trigger the inflammation and degeneration of joints and tendons.
+Many different biomolecular functions trigger the inflammation and degeneration of fluid environments within joints and tendons.
 Decreased proteoglycan content, increased inflammation and anabolic factors, and increased degradative enzymes all contribute to hypertrophy.
-In many synovial joints, this results in cartilage degradation, a decrease in type II collagen, and fibrillation and osteophytes.5,6 Following rehydration, many components in Ascent help provide lubrication, reduce inflammation, and supplement these degenerative environments.
+In many synovial joints, this results in cartilage degradation, a decrease in type II collagen, and fibrillation and osteophytes.5,6 Following rehydration, many components in Ascent help provide lubrication, reduce inflammation, and supplement these degenerative fluid environments.

-To date, over 180 signaling proteins have been measured in Ascent1
+To date, over 190 signaling components have been measured in Ascent1

-Ascent contains hyaluronic acid, cytokines, and growth factors including:
+Ascent contains hyaluronic acid and other cellular components including:

 Ascent Sizes and Ordering Numbers: